chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.md

 There were 3 estimated parameters in the base model.
 These included one parameter for $R_0$ and 2 parameters for recreational selectivity (Table \ref{tab:params}).
 Selectivity in the recreational fleet was fixed asymptotic with only the peak the and the ascending slope estimated.
 Dome-shaped selectivity was explored for the recreational fleet.
 Older and larger copper rockfish may be found deeper waters and may move into areas that limit their availability to fishing gear.
 However, limited support for dome-shaped selectivity for the recreational fleet was found and the selectivity was fixed to be asymptotic.
 The commercial selectivity was set equal to the recreational selectivity due to a lack of composition data to support fleet specific estimation.

 Fixed parameters in the model were as follows.
-Steepness was fixed at  the mean of the prior.
-Natural mortality was fixed at 0.108 yr^-1^ for females and males, which is the median of the prior.
+Steepness was fixed at , the mean of the prior.
+Natural mortality was fixed at 0.108 yr^-1^ for females and males, the median of the prior.
 The standard deviation of recruitment deviates was fixed at 0 and recruitment was assumed deterministic.
 Maturity-at-length was fixed as described above in Section \ref{maturation-and-fecundity}.
 Length-weight parameters were fixed at estimates using all length-weight observations described above in Section \ref{length-weight-relationship}.
 The length-at-age was fixed at sex-specific externally estimated values described above in Section \ref{growth-length-at-age}.

 ## Model Selection and Evaluation